Siksika Nation: Land claims

 The Siksika Nation has had a longstanding land claim dispute with the Government of Canada over events dating back to 1910.
 The government sought the cession of approximately 46621.4 ha of land within the Siksika Indian Reserve for sale by the federal government to incoming settlers.
-The cession included 5067.6 ha of reserve lands to be transferred to the Canadian Pacific Railway, for construction of the Bassano Dam.
+The cession included 5067.6 ha of reserve lands to be transferred to the Canadian Pacific Railway for the construction of the Bassano Dam.
 The band members were not adequately informed about this portion and lost the use of the surface rights of the land.
 The Nation claims the transfer was done illegally.
 In 1980, the government admitted that no proof existed that Canadian Pacific had acquired the rights to the land for the dam.

 The Nation entered into negotiations with the Canadian government to settle the land claim.
-In 1991, the Siksika Nation signed a $4.9m agreement with the government for compensation for mineral rights lost due to construction of the dam.
-In 2010, the Nation finally reached agreement with the governments of Canada and Alberta to settle the land claims.
+In 1991, the Siksika Nation signed a $4.9m agreement with the government for compensation for mineral rights lost due to the construction of the dam.
+In 2010, the Nation finally reached an agreement with the governments of Canada and Alberta to settle the land claims.
 The band would receive $50 million and new water rights.
 The money will be put in a trust to benefit the Nation for purposes such as education and welfare.